gpratte/jwtauth/README.md

 The Javadoc for this interface says

 "Core interface which loads user-specific data."

+The loadUserByUsername method will be called by the authentication plumbing.

 In the service package create a UserDetailsServiceImpl class